Coastal Camera Club Competition Rules 2018-2019

 - Judges will not be told or shown the identity of the photographer.

-- Judges will comment on images that placed first, second and/or third during the competition and/or on photographs that provide a valuable lesson.
+- Judges will comment on images that placed first, second and/or third during the competition and/or on photographs that provide a valuable learning experience.

 Section 5: Grievances